Best Dolby Vision TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Dolby Vision TVs you can buy in 2022.

 This is LG's new 'Gallery' model, and as such is entirely intended for wall-mounting.
 You don't even get a stand in the box (although feet can be bought separately), with a low-profile mount provided instead.
 The set is a uniform 2cm deep, which is exceptionally slim - under half the thickness of the CX.

 Picture-wise, LG has taken the exemplary performance of its 2019 OLEDs and improved it in a few key areas, with dark detail, colour richness and motion handling all getting a boost.
 The set sounds decent, too, particularly for one with essentially invisible speakers.

-The only issue for UK buyers is the current lack of catch-up apps such as BBC iPlayer, but LG assures us it's working on this.
-Either way, this is a stunning Dolby Vision TV and the current 2020 TV benchmark.
+The only issue for UK buyers is the current lack of catch-up apps such as All 4, but LG assures us it's working on this.
+Either way, this is a stunning Dolby Vision TV and last year's TV benchmark.
 Buy it and you won't be disappointed.

 Read the full review: LG OLED65GX

 The Panasonic TX-58HX800B isn't part of Panasonic's high-end TV range, but it looks similar to the company's pricier OLEDs thanks to the edge-lit LED backlight.